 A Hemp-Inspired Menu

-Those restaurants that do offer CBD menu items are finding a public hungry, literally and metaphorically, for more.
-Has turned into a popular ingredient, even when used in small doses, and for many people, it’s a delicious way to supplement their own CBD usage.
-Here are some of our favorite CBD offerings at restaurants across the country.
+Those restaurants that do offer CBD dining are finding a public hungry, literally and metaphorically, for more.
+It has turned into a popular ingredient, even when used in small doses, and for many people, it’s a delicious way to supplement their own CBD usage.
+Here are some of our favorite CBD restaurants across the country.

 - Carl’s Jr. – Ok, this was a one-off special and only sold in Colorado locations, but it’s hard to overstate the impact of a national fast-food chain adding CBD-infused food menu items on the public’s acceptance of CBD.
 This burger has two beef patties, pickled jalapenos, spicy pepper jack cheese, and a special sauce applied in copious amounts.
 It delivers about 10mg of CBD per burger, so it’s not a large dose by any means, but it’s enough to bring some respectable visibility to CBD infused foods.

 - Monarch And The Milkweed – Nestled in Burlington, Vermont, you’ll find a restaurant that also happens to specialize in pastries.
 Their delightful desserts come with perfectly flaky crusts, delicious fruits, and, in some cases, a dose of CBD.
 The highlights of their CBD restaurant menu include decadent chocolates and melt-in-your-mouth truffles that give you a nice pop of CBD goodness.
 If you’re keen to make your own CBD infused foods or beverages, they also offer a CBD syrup line that makes dosing your consumable easy as…well, pie.